The bipolar filtration of topologically slice knots: Examples and the first step of the proof

 We use the following notations for satellite operations.
 For a knot $J$ in $S^3$, denote the exterior by~$E_J$.
 Suppose $J$ and $P$ are knots in $S^3$ and $\eta$ is a knot in $S^3\sm P$ which is unknotted in~$S^3$.
 Take the union $E_{\eta} \cup_\partial E_J$, where the boundaries are attached along an orientation reversing homeomorphism identifying a zero linking longitude of $\eta$ with a meridian of $J$ and a meridian of $\eta$ with a zero linking longitude of~$J$.
 Let $P(\eta,J)$ be the image of $P$ in $E_{\eta} \subset E_{\eta} \cup_\partial E_J \cong S^3$.
 This is a satellite knot with pattern $P$ and companion~$J$.

 Our examples are of the following form.
-Let $R$ be the knot $9_{46}$ and $\alpha_J$, $\alpha_D$ be the curves shown in the left of Figure~\ref{figure:base-seed-knot}.
-Denote by $R(J,D)$ the satellite knot $(R(\alpha_J,J))(\alpha_D,D)$, which is shown in the right of Figure~\ref{figure:base-seed-knot}.
+Let $R$ be the knot $9_{46}$ and $\alpha_J$, $\alpha_D$ be the curves shown in Figure~\ref{figure:base-seed-knot}.
+Denote by $R(J,D)$ the satellite knot $(R(\alpha_J,J))(\alpha_D,D)$, which is shown in Figure~\ref{figure:example-knot} in the introduction.
 The following observation will be useful in later parts: for the trivial knot $U$, both $R(U,D)$ and $R(J,U)$ are slice.
-A movie picture of a slice disk in $D^4$, for instance for $R(U,D)$, is obtained by cutting the 1-handle of the obvious genus one Seifert surface along which $D$ is tied in.
+A movie picture of a slice disk in $D^4$, for instance for $R(U,D)$, is obtained by cutting the 1-handle of the obvious genus one Seifert surface along which $D$ is tied.

 Let $D$ be the untwisted positive Whitehead double of the right-handed trefoil.
 This choice will be fixed throughout this paper.